 - Laparoscopy: In some circumstances your provider may recommend that you undergo surgery to evaluate any potential causes of infertility.
 Conditions, such as endometriosis, adhesions and tubal damage may be diagnosed by and treated with surgery.

 Most of the initial workup for infertility can be done by your OB/GYN.
-Depending on the results and your age, he or she can help you decide if a referral to an infertility specialist is necessary.
+Depending on the results and your age, they can help you decide if a referral to an infertility specialist is necessary.